jiyeow/jiyeow/hobby.md

 </p>
 ---
 # Life in the air
-### You have to jump out of a perfectly fine plane at least once.
+### I had to jump out of a perfectly fine plane at least once.
 <p align="center">
 <img src="images/Skydiving2.JPG" height="350"> <br>
 </p>